cardano-foundation/cf-gsoc-ideas-page-2024/README.md

 ### 🚣 Your Mission

 UPLC (Untyped Plutus Core) is executed on-chain and serves as the foundational layer for Cardano smart contracts.
 High-level languages like Aiken or Helios compile to UPLC.
 While it's possible to decode the binary (flat) encoded UPLC contract into its text representation, the resulting tree structure is not particularly readable.
 The objective of this project is to discover a more user-friendly representation of the decoded structure.
 We welcome rule-based or machine learning solutions that not only transform the binary form into text but also render it in a readable format, making it accessible for e.g. TypeScript developers to comprehend the actual functionality of a contract.

+#### 📦 Expected Outcomes

 We would like you to implement the viewer within a standalone React (Vite.js) app and also export the viewer component itself as a reusable component to npm.
 This allows other applications within the Cardano ecosystem to utilize its features.

 <img src="https://github.com/cardano-foundation/cf-gsoc-ideas-page-2024/assets/1525818/37084b72-2340-4a58-82e6-da34870fed37" height="360">